Up to 50% off sofas & mattresses — limited‑time deals.

 How Is Edge Support Different From Overall Support?

-Overall support describes how the mattress holds your body in healthy alignment across the whole surface.
-Edge support focuses only on the perimeter.
+Overall support describes how well the mattress keeps your body in alignment across the whole surface.
+Edge support is narrower: it only looks at how stable and usable the perimeter feels under real weight.

 Why Not Just Sit on the Edge Once and Decide?